bogdanripa/Order-Food-Now/README.md

-# UiPath food oredring automation
+# UiPath food ordering automation
 Automatically signs you in to a Microsoft account using your email address, password and 2 factor authentication if needed - in order to order food.

 Requires a credential called "Microsoft Account" w/ your UiPath email/password